gohugoio/hugo/content/en/methods/page/Title.md

   signatures: [PAGE.Title]
 ---

-For pages backed by a file, the `Title` method returns the `title` field in front matter.
-For section pages that are automatically generated, the `Title` method returns the section name.
+With pages backed by a file, the `Title` method returns the `title` field as defined in front matter:

 {{< code-toggle file=content/about.md fm=true >}}
 title = 'About us'